OpenRailAssociation/osrd/README.md

  - Bjørnar Steinnes Luteberget, who wrote a very interesting thesis on the matter, as well as a [pretty impressive prototype](https://github.com/luteberget/junction)
  - The [railML](https://www.railml.org/) organisation, for making the namesake file format

+## Contact

+You are interested in the project, and you want to know more?
+Contact us at <contact@osrd.fr>.